dancryer/PHPCI/README.md

     php app/check.php

-`app/check.php` returns status code (`0` if all mandatory requirements were met, `1` otherwise) and thus can be added to build script.
+The script returns a status code of `0` if all mandatory requirements are met, `1` otherwise.

 Access the `config.php` script from a browser: